-These Jumbo Chocolate Chip Cookies are divine!
+These Jumbo Chocolate Chip Cookies are chock full of chocolate and incredibly tasty!
 Big, chewy with caramel undertones.
 Perfection in every bite!

 Jumbo Chocolate Chip Cookies